ChazArvizu/ChazArvizu.github.io/docs/projects/liftjourn.md

 PostgreSQL is the best-supported database for Django.
 It offers a wide range of advanced features, including support for complex queries, indexing, full-text search, and JSON data types.

 ### Deployment: Digital Ocean
 DigitalOcean is a cloud service provider that offers competitive pricing, with a straightforward pricing model that includes transparent pricing for all of their services.
 It also provides simple documentation, making it easy for developers to set up and manage servers, databases, and other cloud infrastructure components.

+#### Digital Ocean App Platform
 I used their app platform to deploy my application, following the Django [documentation here](https://docs.digitalocean.com/developer-center/deploy-a-django-app-on-app-platform/) to initially set up my Django backend.
 I then added a static site to serve my frontend via a Content Delivery Network (CDN).
 The app platform provides a simple way for deploying new changes via GitHub; as a developer, all you have to do is push your changes to the main branch, and Digital Ocean will automatically build and redeploy your changes.
 This promotes a much more agile development process by streamlining the deployment process.

 ## Services
 - **Github**: Version control system.
 All my code is uploaded to a private GitHub repository.